tetherless-world/ontology-engineering/docs/site_development.md

 Netlify will rebuild the site from your branch whenever you push new commits to the GitHub repo.
 Allow several minutes for Netlify to rebuild the site from your changes.
+The status of your Netlify build will be reported on GitHub as a [commit status](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-status-checks).
+You can also view the status of the latest builds on the [Netlify deploy dashboard](https://app.netlify.com/sites/rpi-ontology-engineering/deploys).
+(This requires registration to see more than the last two builds.)

 ## Preview a branch site on your own machine